The Two Towers1866 Votes Currently Open

 With over 100 of skylines of Bologna only about 20 stands tall and among them are the Towers of the Asinelli and Garisenda, a great climb that rewards you with the 360 degree view from the top do not forget to bring your cameras along.

 There is no doubt that The Two Towers of Bologna are the pride of Italy.
 A nice tourist attraction, The Two Towers are not only easily accessible, but pocket friendly too.
 While a certain amount of The Two Towers Ticket Prices is applicable on healthy folks, there is no The Two Towers Ticket Cost for students, journalists and disabled people.
 The Two Towers Tickets are available on the premises and you can Buy Tickets for The Two Towers from the counter.
 Book Tickets for The Two Towers and spend some nice time in this ancient wonder.
+Also, visit the popular attractions in the city by following Bologna itinerary 3 days.

-The Two Towers Information
+The Two Towers Travel Tips

 - Wear comfortable shoes and outfit.